Te Whakaheke o Te Wai

 Te Whakaheke o Te Wai holistically describes the flow sources, pathways and lags of water moving through a catchment.
 For groundwater – our largest freshwater resource – this remains largely unknown.
 This paradigm-shifting project will derive the whakaheke of groundwater and baseflows in New Zealand’s 200 major aquifer systems and the rivers that drain them.

-Outputs from this research will provide decision-makers with much-needed knowledge for improved water management at national, catchment, and local scales.
+Outputs from this research are designed to provide decision-makers with much-needed knowledge for improved water management at national, catchment, and local scales.
 The programme is currently developing the world’s first nationally continuous maps of groundwater age, origin and flow paths.
 Outputs will be publicly available and benefit people and institutions involved in water management.

 This programme aims to